Back to Top

 Revenue and Benefit Data Sources

-Revenue's employee tax data contains a complete register of all employments.
+Revenue's employee tax data contains a complete register of all employments where tax is deducted through "Pay As You Earn" or PAYE.
 It does not include the hourly wage or the number of hours worked.
 It provides details of gross annual earnings and number of weeks worked in the year for all employments.
-For years 2011-2018 the employee tax data used for the ELD came from employer end of year returns, P35, submitted to Revenue.
+For years 2011-2018 the employee tax data used in the ELD came from employer end-of-year returns, P35, submitted to Revenue.
 The P35 was an annual return that was completed by all registered employers after the tax year end, up to 2018.
-Since 1 January 2019, Revenue have operated real-time reporting of payroll (“PAYE Modernisation" (PMOD).
+Since 1 January 2019, Revenue have operated real-time reporting of payroll known as “PAYE Modernisation" (PMOD).
 Employers are required to report their employees’ pay and deductions in real-time to Revenue each time they operate payroll.
 Information is provided to Revenue at individual payslip level.
-The ELD analysis for 2019 and 2020 is based on the employee tax data provided from Revenue’s PMOD system.
+The ELD analysis for 2019 and subsequent years is based on the employee tax data provided from Revenue’s PMOD system.

 The Main Employer for each individual is the one which contributes the single largest pay to that individual over the course of the year.
-The average Weekly Earnings for each individual is found using data from the main employer only, and is calculated as the gross pay divided by the number of weeks of insurable work.
-Earnings are adjusted for inflation by multiplying by a factor based on the Consumer Price Index (CPI, base=December 2016).
+The Average Weekly Earnings for each individual is found using data from the main employer only, and is calculated as the gross pay divided by the number of weeks of insurable work.

 The data does not contain an occupation code which may provide greater information on the type of work carried out by each employee.
 It does contain a NACE code which is associated with the main activity of the employer, rather than that of the employee.
+NACE represents the Statistical Classification of Economic Activities in the European Community.
+The industry sectors are based on the alphabetical letter of the NACE code under Revision 2 (see Eurostat website).
 In cases where an individual had more than one employment in a single year, then the NACE code associated with that individual for that year was taken from the main employer.

 The Business Size was calculated using all employment data by calculating the number of unique individuals associated with each enterprise number within each calendar year.
 The average number of weeks worked for each enterprise was also calculated, and this was used as a weighting factor for the effective number of people employed within the year.
 In cases where an individual had more than one occupation in a single year, then the business size associated with that individual for that year was taken from their main employer.
 Each employer was assigned to a category for business size based on their effective number of employees: